 He could be two very different people on the very same night.
-He could be heroic and slash his oppressors on the court as if he was Julius Ceasar at the Battle of Alesia.
+He could be heroic and slash his oppressors on the court, the second coming of Julius Ceasar at the Battle of Alesia.
 And he could be the villain from which all sports narcissism has its roots.
-Depending on your point of view of him and who you were, if you were a writer who made a living covering him or part of his army who religiously defends everything about him, there is a truth all can agree: Kobe Bryant was never a generic face in the crowd, never someone you would point to and yawn.
-And then say, “oh yeah…him, what did he do?”

 It is hard to imagine that only Jerry West had an inkling about the truth of Kobe Bryant.
 It’s hard to imagine because it wasn’t true.
 Red Auerbach loved the 17 year old and left it to M.L.
 Carr, who he was grooming, to make the final decision.
 But Auerbach saw the talent after the first workout, brought him in for a second workout, which was crammed with Celtics employees wanting a glimpse.
 He reminded Auerbach of Michael Jordan.